-The term of appointment for the National Board may be for a period of up to three years, with eligibility for reappointment
+The term of appointment may vary according to the jurisdiction and composition of existing board members' expiry dates.
+The appointment may be to a period of up to three years.

 State, territory and regional board appointments are made by the relevant Minister for Health under the National Law.
 These appointments are for up to three years, with eligibility for reappointment.
 See Appendix 2 to this guide for relevant provisions of the National Law.